mhucka/EvernotePDFClipper/README.md

 <img align="right" width="40%" src="https://raw.githubusercontent.com/mhucka/EvernotePDFClipper/master/.graphics/evernotepdfclipper-screenshot.png">

-1. Query Safari for the page URL and title
+1. Ask Safari for the URL and title of the page in the front window
 2. Copy any text that is highlighted on the page in Safari
 3. Query Evernote to get a list of the user's notebooks
 4. Create a pop-up list and ask you to select a notebook
 5. Invoke [Paparazzi!](https://derailer.org/paparazzi/) to render the entire page as a single PDF file
+6. Invoke [webarchiver](https://github.com/newzealandpaul/webarchiver) to save the page in [webarchive](https://en.wikipedia.org/wiki/Webarchive) format
-6. Call on Evernote to create a new note with a title equal to the title of the web page, the content equal to any text highlighted on the page in Safari, and with the PDF file as an attachment
+6. Call on Evernote to create a new note with a title equal to the title of the web page, the content equal to any text highlighted on the page in Safari, and both the PDF file and webarchive file as attachments
 7. Send a notification to let you know it's finished

 Beware that the whole process takes time.
-The duration depends on the complexity and content of the page (e.g., whether it loads a lot of JavaScript), the speed of Evernote on your computer, the speed of your network connection, and the speed of your computer.  *EvernotePDFClipper does not queue operations, so make sure to let it finish clipping one web page before invoking it to clip another.*  When it's done, your desktop Evernote application should contain a new note with the PDF attached, as shown in the screen shot at right.
+The duration depends on the complexity and content of the page (e.g., whether it loads a lot of JavaScript), the speed of Evernote on your computer, the speed of your network connection, and the speed of your computer.
+When it's done, your desktop Evernote application should contain a new note with the PDF attached, as shown in the screen shot at right.

 Background and more information
 -------------------------------